 A Fast Start with Familiar Favorites

 We won’t ask you to spend months revisiting prerequisite course work you’ve already completed.
-Instead you start with five short courses in the first month:
+Instead you start with our unique Pharmacy Bridging Course that involves five modules in the first month:

 - Organic chemistry